Monitoring, Delineating and Analysing Shorelines using Remote Sensing

 2. SCOPE OF THIS STUDY

-As it turns out, there are multiple ways to detect/estimate the location of Shoreline - photographs, drone images, beach surveys, vehicle-mounted GPS, remote sensing, and others.
-Some of the aspects to consider while selecting an appropriate method are - desired spatial and temporal resolution, data frequency, accuracy requirements and the cost of acquiring and processing data.
+As it turns out, there are multiple ways to detect or estimate the position of a shoreline—photographs, drone imagery, beach surveys, vehicle-mounted GPS, remote sensing, and others.
+Selecting an appropriate method depends on several factors: the desired spatial and temporal resolution, data frequency, accuracy requirements, and the cost of acquiring and processing the data.

-In this post, I'll present video demonstrations on seven ways in which Satellite-based Remote Sensing can be, and is being used to monitor Shorelines and study its evolution through time.
-The techniques range from rudimentary monitoring using Google Earth to more technical extraction methods such as Radar Reflectance Thresholding, NDVI+Tasseled Cap transformation, SAET and EPR4Q.
-While the techniques covered in this post are not exhaustive of the entire body of knowledge, they are diverse/wide-ranging in terms of the methodology utilized.
+In this post, I present video demonstrations of seven satellite-based remote sensing workflows that can be—and are being—used to monitor shorelines and study their evolution through time.
+These techniques span a wide spectrum: from rudimentary visual monitoring using Google Earth to more advanced extraction methods such as Radar Reflectance Thresholding, NDVI+Tasseled Cap transformation, SAET and EPR4Q.
+While this list is not exhaustive, it is deliberately diverse in terms of methodology.

-Besides knowledge-sharing with enthusiasts, I hope that my work encourages the creation of more Open-Source Intelligence of geospatial nature.
-Given the diversity and magnitude of climate change-related threats that we face today, it is imperative that there are aware, informed and trained personnel who can keep an eye on the developments at all times and preempt disasters.
+Beyond knowledge-sharing with enthusiasts, I also hope this work encourages the creation of more open-source geospatial intelligence (OSINT-Geo).
+Given the scale and complexity of climate-related threats today, it is imperative that we have aware, informed, and trained individuals who can monitor environmental changes continuously and preempt potential disasters.

 2.1 Viewing Shoreline Evolution Using Google Earth